9th-circle/Anathema.Vectors/CONTRIBUTING.md

 * Unit tests (we're aiming for 100% coverage for this one)
 * Demos where appropriate
 * Add to README if needed
-* Tick off anything you've done that's in the TODO file
-* Tick off anything you've done that's in the IDEAS file
 * Tick off anything you've done that's in the Things I Need Help With file
 * Add yourself to the LICENSE.md file (last contributor at the top)
 * Don't bother squashing your commit